RingierIMU/rtc_23_zk/README.md

-# Zero KNowldege Proof Workshop
+# Zero Knowldege Proof Workshop
 The public repo for the Zero knowledge workshop for RTC 23

 ## Install Zokrates with Docker